-It's worth nothing, too, that all leathers naturally have defects - that is part of the charm of the material.
+It's worth nothing that all leathers come with their own distinctive texture.
 No two leathers are ever the same, and the best leather (which comes from the top of the animal) will typically be home to the most defects.

 Environmental factors have an impact on the appearance of the material, taking elements like cleanliness, insect effects and habitat safety into account - these can all leave marks upon the leather.
 However, these are often removed during leather correction processes.
 Here, the leather can be pigmented, bleached, dyed, embossed or given colour additives to create the perfect tone.
 These complex processes are why leather sofas are more costly than their fabric counterparts, but the finished piece is far more durable.

-It's worth remembering that all leather sofa types have their own benefits.
+All leather sofa types have their own benefits.
 Nothing is ever entirely stain resistant, but you're more likely able to wipe spills off of a bonded leather sofa than an aniline one.
-Whereas if you have pets, aniline is a great option as it'll be more resistant to scratches!
+Whereas if you have pets, aniline is a great option as it'll be more resistant to scratches.
 In short, it's essential to select a sofa that best fits into your lifestyle to ensure longevity.

 A cost-effective way of bringing leather furniture into the home is by making the most of split leather sofas.
 Found more so on the back and sides of a sofa, split leather makes use of too-thick hides that are cut in half.
 The top half is called grain, and the bottom half becomes suede or split leather.
 In split leather sofas, the cheaper leather cut is embossed with a leather grain and used where wear and tear isn't most likely to occur.

 Bonded leather could also provide that sought-after leather look for less money.
-Though you shouldn't think of bonded leather as a fake leather, it is still manufactured, while real leather is not.
+Though you shouldn't think of bonded leather as artificial leather; it is still manufactured, while real leather is not.
 Bonded leather takes the scraps and literally bonds them together with a glue.
 The finished product is still very durable, but can cost a fraction of what a real leather equivalent would.
 Bonded leather is also environmentally friendly, as it makes use of materials that would otherwise go to waste.

 PVC (PU) sofas

-Whether they're the large variety that sit against the base of the sofa or the scatter cushions that attractively adorn the seat, cushions are integral to the overall comfort and appearance of a sofa.
+Whether they're the large variety that serves at the base of the sofa or the smaller, attractive ones on the seat, cushions are integral to the overall comfort and appearance of a sofa.

-Feather fillings are much less frequent these days, as new advances in sofa fillings are more cost effective and manageable.
-Feather-filled cushions do require attention every day, and have a similar look to fibre-filled sofas.
-Traditionally, feathers, horse hair, coconut fibre and duck down have all been used, but these fillings are now rarely seen on the market.
+Feather fillings are used less frequently these days, as new advances in sofa fillings are more cost effective and manageable.
+Feather-filled cushions require attention every day, and have a similar look to fibre-filled sofas.
+Traditionally, feathers, horse hair, coconut fibre and duck down have all been used, but these fillings are now rarely seen in the market.

 Foam is frequently used by manufacturers as it is more supportive, and offers a tailored look when finished.
 High-resilience foam is ideal, as this will compact (and subsequently lose volume) much slower than standard foam.
 However, this can be prevented to a certain degree with frequent turns of the foam-filled cushions.
 Natural latex foam is another cushion filling - but due to its lack of fire-retardant properties, it has become less popular.

 Fibre fillings are great if you want a sofa that looks altogether softer and cosier.
-With these kind of cushions, they easily shape to your body shape, but can also be quickly plumped up if you're looking to make the house smart again!
+With these kind of cushions, they easily adapt to your body shape, but can also be quickly plumped up whenever required.

-Pocket sprung cushions is for seating that literally does bounce back any time you stand up from sitting.
 Though more commonly found in mattresses - pocket sprung cushions are making a more frequent appearance on sofas.
-The springs within these cushions are all individual, making it a viable option for larger sofas as well as smaller ones, and can be medium or firm depending on how tightly wound the springs are.
+Individual springs within the cushion make it a viable option for larger sofas as well as smaller ones, and can be medium or firm depending on how tightly wound the springs are.

 How to care for a fabric sofa

-With fabric sofas, many styles come with removable covers that, following the specific washing instructions, can be laundered - ideal if you've got children, pets or expect to have to deal with a bit of mess.
+Some styles come with removable covers that allow for easier maintenance - this is ideal if you’ve children and pets to clean up after.
 You'll also be able to use some spot cleaners in the same way as you would a carpet, though be sure to check the instructions on the individual product before use.

-If in doubt, stick with the old favourite of baby wipes.
-These are gentle enough to not cause any damage, won't over saturate the fabric with liquid and can still help remove a stain or mark.
-White wine vinegar is also favoured with cleaning sites, but this comes with a risk of getting the fabric - and the filling - too wet, and will also need plenty of fresh air in order to deodorise as the vinegar dries.
+If in doubt, baby wipes are an excellent way to remove spills or stains.
+These are gentle enough to not cause any damage, and can still help remove a stain or mark.
+White wine vinegar is also favoured, but there’s a risk of getting the fabric - and the filling - too wet, and will also need plenty of fresh air in order to allow the vinegar to dry completely.

-Aside from stains and general wear and tear, the best way to preserve the fabric upholstery on your sofa is to avoid sitting on the arms of the sofa, and regularly turn the cushions so that it ages consistently.
+Aside from stains and general wear and tear, the best way to preserve the fabric upholstery on your sofa is to avoid sitting on the arms, and regularly turn the cushions so that it ages consistently.

 How to care for a leather sofa

 When it comes to cleaning leather sofas, it's important that you only use products that are specifically designed for that use.
-Using other household cleaning products could damage your leather over time, as could scrubbing marks on the leather.
+Using other household cleaning products could damage your leather over time, along with vigorous scrubbing that could leave marks across the upholstery.

 Fake leather, or PVC care